pintia/teamcity-netease-cloud-plugin/README.md

 ## Limitation

-* Currently java SDK is not provided by 163yun.
-A jython runtime is included in plugin for api.
-This will be removed once java SDK provided.
+* Currently java SDK is not provided by Netease Cloud.
+A jython runtime is included in the plugin.
+This will be removed once official Netease Cloud java SDK provided.